 - Always Choose Cash over Credit – As the saying goes, Cash is King.
 Here it is applicable too.

-As of January 2021, State Bank of India is charging an interest rate of 7.5% on their car loans.
+As of April 2022, Bank of America is charging an interest rate of 3.59% on their Auto Loans.

 And if you cannot buy something outright with cash, then most probably “You Cannot Afford It“.